hpc/mpifileutils/doc/markdown/dwalk.1.md

 :   Walk file system without stat.

 -s, \--sort FIELD
-:   Sort output by comma-delimited fields.
+:   Sort output by comma-delimited fields (see below).

 -d, \--distribution size:SEPARATORS
-:   Print the file size distribution.
+:   Print the distribution of file sizes.
 For example, specifying size:0,80,100 will report the number of files that have size 0 bytes, between 1-80 bytes, between 81-99 bytes, and 100 bytes or greater.

 -p, \--print
 :   Print files to the screen.